swedenconnect/opensaml-pkcs11/README.md

 1. Create PKCS#11 providers for HSM operated keys
 2. Create OpenSAML credentials based on these providers.

+---

+**NOTE:** The opensaml-pkcs11 library will not be ported to support OpenSAML 4.
+Instead use the [credentials-support](https://github.com/swedenconnect/credentials-support) library.

+---

 #### Maven and documentation

 You can either build the library yourself, or include the following in your POM-file: